Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Introduction

 \section{Introduction}

 Atomically thin semiconductors \cite{wang2018colloquium} host a broad variety of incoherent exciton scattering mechanisms.
 Based on the valley-selective optical selection rules, next to spin-conserving exciton-phonon scattering \cite{selig2018dark,brem2020phonon,wallauer2021momentum,katzer2023exciton}, Coulomb scattering mechanisms such as spin-conserving Dexter interaction \cite{berghauser2018inverted} and spin-nonconserving intra- and intervalley exchange \cite{guo2019exchange,maialle1993exciton,yu2014valley,selig2019ultrafast,selig2020suppression,kwong2021effect} via double spin flips are relevant.
-Moreover, single spin flips can occur via, e.g., Rashba interaction.
+Moreover, single spin flips can occur via, e.g., spin-Zeeman interaction induced by externally applied in-plane magnetic fields \cite{snoeken2025theory,robert2020measurement,vasconcelos2018dark,scharf2017magnetic,zhang2017magnetic} or Rashba interaction \cite{article:THEORY_DispersionBychkovRashba1984,book:Spin_orbit_coupling_Winkler2003}.
 Rashba spin-orbit interaction (SOI) can already affect linear optical spectra of a spin-forbidden mixture of $s$-$p$ orbital excitons in monolayers \cite{cao2024emergent,cao2025tunable}.
 However, these signatures are very weak and have not been measured until now.
 For $s$-orbital excitonic states, which are usually measured in absorption or photoluminescence due to their large optical oscillator strength, no brightening of spin-dark excitonic states in out-of-plane electric fields can occur, since Rashba spin coupling vanishes at zero center-of-mass (COM) momentum within the light cone \cite{mittenzwey2025ultrafast}.
+In contrast, in-plane magnetic fields already brighten spin-forbidden $s$-orbital excitons at zero COM momentum \cite{snoeken2025theory,feierabend2020brightening,robert2020measurement}.
 Thus, Rashba spin coupling is only relevant for incoherent $s$-orbital excitons occupying COM momenta well beyond the light cone.
-In contrast to Coulomb-exchange-induced double spin flips, single spin flip scattering mechanisms are less understood, as they are often included via external parameters \cite{ochoa2013spin,dery2015polarization,song2013transport,yang2020exciton} or resulting from a complex band structure \cite{wang2018intravalley,molina2017ab}.
+In contrast to Coulomb-exchange-induced double spin flips or Zeeman-interaction-induced single spin flips, single spin flip scattering mechanisms induced by electric fields are less understood, as they are often included via external parameters \cite{ochoa2013spin,dery2015polarization,song2013transport,yang2020exciton} or resulting from a complex band structure \cite{junior2022first,deilmann2020ab,wang2018intravalley,molina2017ab}.
 Recently, chiral phonons have been identified as an important single spin-flip mechanism \cite{lagarde2024efficient,chan2025exciton,zhang2022ab}.
 Besides the one-body SOI, it has been shown, that many-body-, Breit- or pair spin-orbit interaction (PSOI) due to self-induced Coulomb fields also occurs \cite{breit1929effect,yi2000breit,gindikin2018spin,gindikin2022spin,liu2024ordered,rajagopal1998spin}, which completes the electron-electron interaction picture.
 In particular, such process can induce a superconducting phase in thin films under suitable conditions \cite{gindikin2025electron}.